there are different types of travellers

 Solo travellers

 As opposed to group travellers, these are people who prefer travelling alone.
-They don’t like being tied to someone else and their wishes but prefer being in complete control of their journeys.
+They don’t like being tied to someone else’s wishes and prefer being in control of their journeys.

-These types of travellers are completely happy enjoying the place alone and equally as happy to meet friends on the way.
+These travellers are happy enjoying a place alone and equally happy to meet people along the way.

 Family travellers

-Does it matter what type of tourist or traveller I am?
+Does it matter what type of traveller you are?

 First of all, it’s just interesting to know what type you are, and second, it might be helpful to know what types of tourists you are when researching your next trip.
 Or, even more so, if you want someone else to tailor your vacation.